pjakiela/ECON523/exercises/E2-exp-ideal-part2.md

 Here, we define the local macro `myobs`, setting it equal to 500.
 If we want to see that we've defined the local correctly, we can use the `display` command (putting the local in two sets of quotes).
 ```
-** define a local that we'll use to indicate the number of observations
+** define a local to indicate the number of observations
 local myobs = 500
 display "`myobs`"
 ```

 Having defined our local, we can use it in place of the number 500.
 Use the `set obs` command to set the number of observations (i.e. rows) in an otherwise empty data set.
 The `count` command tells us that we've succeeded in creating a data set with 500 observations.
 ```
-** use the local to create an empty data set with N=myobs rows
+** create an empty data set with N=myobs rows
 set obs `myobs'
 count
 ```